sandesh2526/java-prep/Things.md

 The memory in java is allocated at runtime and it is handled by the Java Garbage Collector, which takes care of memory management.

 ### Object Oriented
-Everything in java is a object except for the primitive data types which are high  performance nonobjects.
+Everything in java is a object except for the primitive data types which are high  performance non-objects.

 ### Multithreded
 Java supports multithreading which allows you to use resources efficiently.
+So you can use multi core architecture more efficiently.

 ## How Java Works
 Java code is first compiled into java bytecode and stored in a classfile(once a '.java' file is compiled, java compiler creates a '.class' file).

-This Bytecode is then fed to JVM, where it is optimized using JIT and interpreted into source code and then executed.
+This Bytecode is then fed to JVM, where it is optimized using JIT(rearrange, delete and updates the instructions), interpreted into source code and then executed.

 ## Three OOP principles